kazuhiro-seki/sapir/README.md

 ## Preface

 This is a repository of the demonstration system of my ongoing work, partly carried out as an [APIR](https://www.apir.or.jp) research project, to turn news articles into business sentiment.
-The system also allows a user to analyze any given factors that may/may not influence business sentiment.
+The system also let you analyze any given factors that may/may not influence business sentiment.
 More features are planned to be added.
 Stay tuned!

 ## Requirements